santi96p/pm-test/README.md

  - Given the following requirement, please write an user story with all the required items for the dev team.
-   `I want to have notifications similar to what facebook does. ` I
+   `I want to have notifications in the App when there is new contend added`